Ashwagandha: Depression & Anxiety Treatment With Natural Remedies

 Can I take an ashwagandha herbal supplement for my depression if I take antidepressants?

-Research shows that ashwagandha may be safe to use with SSRIs.
-Still, ashwagandha is not FDA-approved, and no evidence shows how ashwagandha may interact with other antidepressants.
-Always talk to your healthcare provider before taking a supplement or medicinal herb, such as ashwagandha, with an antidepressant.
+Still, ashwagandha is not FDA-approved.
+Always talk to your healthcare provider before taking an alternative medicine or medicinal herb, such as ashwagandha root extract, with an antidepressant.

 Is it true that ashwagandha may reduce cortisol levels and cure anxiety?